vlocityinc/vlocity_build/README.md

 `vlocity -propertyfile build_source.properties -job EPC.yaml packExport`
 6. If you encounter any Errors during Export please evaluate their importance.
 Any error during export points to potential errors during deploy.
 See the [troubleshooting](#troubleshooting) section of this document for more details on fixing errors.
 Once errors are fixed, run the following to re-export any failed data:
 `vlocity -propertyfile build_source.properties -job EPC.yaml packRetry`
-If your Export fails midway through due to conenction issues, you can also the following to pick the export back up where it left off:
+If your Export fails midway through due to conenction issues, you can also use the following to pick the export back up where it left off:
 `vlocity -propertyfile build_source.properties -job EPC.yaml packContinue`
+7. Check the Exported Data for Potential Issues:
+`vlocity -propertyfile build_source.properties -job EPC.yaml validateLocalData`
+This will give a summary of Duplicate and Missing Global Keys.
+Use the argument `--fixLocalGlobalKeys` to automatically add missing and change duplicate keys.
+However it is generally better to fix the data in the Org itself.
-7. Ensure High Data Quality in the Target Org by running:
+8. Ensure High Data Quality in the Target Org by running:
-`vlocity -propertyfile build_target.properties -job EPC.yaml runJavaScript -js cleanData.js`
+`vlocity -propertyfile build_target.properties -job EPC.yaml cleanOrgData`
-8. Ensure your Vlocity Metadata is high quality by running:
+9. Ensure your Vlocity Metadata is high quality by running:
 `vlocity -propertyfile build_target.properties -job EPC.yaml refreshProject`
 This command helps fix any broken references in the project.
-9. Update the DataPack Settings in the Target Org:
+10. Update the DataPack Settings in the Target Org:
 `vlocity -propertyfile build_target.properties -job EPC.yaml packUpdateSettings`
-10. Run the deploy:
+11. Run the deploy:
 `vlocity -propertyfile build_target.properties -job EPC.yaml packDeploy`
-11. If you encounter any Errors during deploy they must be fixed.
+12. If you encounter any Errors during deploy they must be fixed.
 But first, evaluate whether the error has been mitigated by later uploads of missing data.
 Run:
 `vlocity -propertyfile build_target.properties -job EPC.yaml packRetry`
 Which will retry the failed DataPacks, often fixing errors due to issues in the order of deploy or Salesforce Governor limits. `packRetry` should be run until the error count stops going down after each run.
 See the [troubleshooting](#troubleshooting) section of this document for more details on fixing errors.